pagopa/io-app-design-system/src/components/pictograms/README.md

   …
 }
 ```
+There's no need to add the new pictogram in the specific Design System page because it happens automatically.

 > [!important]
 > To keep the pictograms grouped by sets, remember to put the key above the pictograms with a specific prefix